damiencorpataux/jquery-smokeping-zoom/README.md

 jQuery javascript plugin for zooming graphs, standalone.

-**Demo:** http://damiencorpataux.github.io/jquery-smokeping-zoom/ (hover the graph and use your mouse-wheel)
+**Demo:** http://damiencorpataux.github.io/jquery-smokeping-zoom/ (hover the graphs and use your mouse-wheel)

 --